 - Graduate Student Instructor (GSI) positions in Linguistics or other departments (normally for continuing students only)

-The ideal funding package is a 5-year combination of fellowship support and teaching, which many students augment with 6th year dissertation fellowships; this combination provides students both with the opportunity to do fulltime coursework and research and with the opportunity to gain teaching experience.
-The experience of teaching is invaluable in a student's own training in linguistics; it is also essential in the post-Ph.D. competition for academic positions, a competition in which Berkeley Ph.D.s typically excel, due to the depth and breadth of their graduate training.
+The typical funding package is a 5-year combination of fellowship support and teaching, which many students augment with 6th year dissertation fellowships; this combination provides students both with the opportunity to do fulltime coursework and research and with the opportunity to gain teaching experience.

 All domestic students applying for any kind of university fellowships, departmental awards or financial aid must submit the Free Application for Federal Student Aid (FAFSA), usually due at the beginning of March.